viraj-kabbur/user_manuals/school-admin/home-page.md

 ***

-Link below will help School Admins on how to manage students -
+Link below will help School/University Admins on how to manage students -

 * How to Import/Add students to the game?
 * How to Deallocate students?